 Landscape on Banknote CNY 20

-Nevertheless, not everybody is lucky enough to enjoy this enthralling sight, for on a wet day the reflection will be broken up by the raindrops while on a foggy day, the reflections will be shrouded in mist.
-However, many believe that the Yellow Cloth Shoal has a distinctive flavor when it is rainy or foggy.
+Nevertheless, not everybody is lucky enough to enjoy this enthralling sight, for on a wet day the reflection will be broken up by raindrops, while on a foggy day the reflections will be shrouded in mist.
+However, many believe that it has a distinctive flavor when it is rainy or foggy.

 How to Go to Yellow Cloth Shoal

 |Admission Fee||Note: Some best spots or platforms for photography are enclosed by local people, and usually charge CNY 5 - 10 per person.|

 China Sightseeing Tours to Top 6 Attractions on CNY Banknotes

 Next: Xingping Town